vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-definemethod-method.md

 ms.assetid: 3e2102c5-48b7-4c0e-b805-7e2b5e156e3d
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 4297b21970fbca4b5aa53c31680394cab358d255
+ms.openlocfilehash: c46b075341742aac605537a08b762b3cf47ef35b
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777605"
+ms.locfileid: "74431809"
 ---
 # <a name="imetadataemitdefinemethod-method"></a>Método IMetaDataEmit::DefineMethod
-Cria uma definição para um método ou uma função global com a assinatura especificada e retorna um token para essa definição de método.
+Creates a definition for a method or global function with the specified signature, and returns a token to that method definition.

 ## <a name="syntax"></a>Sintaxe